Singalila National Park

 If you come during October-November, you will see large varieties of Orchids.
 There are over 600 varieties of orchids bloom in Singalia, the largest concentration in any single geographical area in the world.
 During this time, you will also see the ornamental primulas having formed carpets of flowers in the lower forest areas.

-Animals & Birds in Singalila National Park
+Wildlife in Singalila National Park

 Singalila National Park has some of the rarest and exotic animal life.
 Many of them are high altitude animals that are found mostly in the Himalayas.
 One of my favorites here is the Red Panda.
 I have been lucky to have come across one face to face.
 It ran towards a tree.
 I followed it and could finally take its picture as it was climbing the tree.